Skip to Content

 In third-party claims, one of the most vital types of information is the amount of money available to compensate the victim(s).
 The amount of money potentially available is so important to some liability insurers that they guard this "policy limits" information as if its disclosure endangers national security.
 Nondisclosure, though, may lay a foundation for bad faith, the subject of this commentary on disclosure.

-Why Insurers Need to Be Careful Responding to Policy Limits Requests
+Why Insurers Need To Be Careful Responding to Policy Limits Requests

 A demand for policy limits information often occurs shortly after an accident or "occurrence" in which someone suffers harm, blames another, and seeks compensation.
 Usually, an attorney or public adjuster contacts the insurance company asking for policy limits.
 Persons experienced at the process ask for all policies, including umbrella and excess.
 By failing to disclose the information, or if it is only partly disclosed, an insurance company enjoys a tactical advantage of forcing the third-party claimant to negotiate in the dark and make a demand without benefit of knowing what is potentially available.